-- Promotes coral growth and coloration
+- Enables controlled nitrate and phosphate reduction for optimal coral growth and coloration

-- Reef Safe, no undesirable side effects
+- Reef-Safe, with no undesirable side effects

-- Easy to use, reliable and cost effective
+- Easy to use, reliable and cost-effective

 of NO3:PO4-X (25gal)